Adventure game: Definition

-The term "adventure game" originated from the 1970s text computer game Colossal Cave Adventure, often referred to simply as Adventure, which pioneered a style of gameplay which many developers imitated and which became a genre in its own right.
+The term "adventure game" originated from the 1970s text computer game Colossal Cave Adventure, often referred to simply as Adventure.
+It pioneered a style of gameplay that many developers imitated, and it became a genre in its own right.
 The video game genre is therefore defined by its gameplay, unlike the literary genre, which is defined by the subject it addresses: the activity of adventure.

 Essential elements of the genre include storytelling, exploration, and puzzle-solving.
 Marek Bronstring, former head of content at Sega, has characterised adventure games as puzzles embedded in a narrative framework; such games may involve narrative content that a player unlocks piece by piece over time.
 While the puzzles that players encounter through the story can be arbitrary, those that do not pull the player out of the narrative are considered examples of good design.

 Relationship to other genres

 Combat and action challenges are limited or absent in adventure games; this distinguishes them from action games.
 In the book Andrew Rollings and Ernest Adams on Game Design, the authors state that: "this [reduced emphasis on combat] doesn't mean that there is no conflict in adventure games ... only that combat is not the primary activity."
-Some adventure games will include a minigame from another video-game genre, which adventure-game purists do not always appreciate.
-Hybrid action-adventure games blend action and adventure games throughout the game experience, incorporating more physical challenges than pure adventure games and at a faster pace.
+Some adventure games will include a minigame from another video game genre, which adventure game purists do not always appreciate.
+Hybrid action-adventure games blend the action and adventure genres throughout the game experience, incorporating more physical challenges than pure adventure games and having a faster pace.
 This definition is hard to apply, however, with some debate among designers about which games classify as action games and which involve enough non-physical challenges to be considered action-adventures.

-Adventure games are also distinct from role-playing video-games that involve action, team-building, and points management.
+Adventure games are also distinct from role-playing video games that involve action, team-building, and points management.
 Adventure games lack the numeric rules or relationships seen in role-playing games (RPGs), and seldom have an internal economy.
 These games lack any skill-system, combat, or "an opponent to be defeated through strategy and tactics".
-However, some hybrid games do exist and are referred to as either Adventure games or Roleplaying games by the respective communities.
+However, some hybrid games do exist and are referred to as either Adventure games or Role-playing games by the respective communities.
 Finally, adventure games are classified separately from puzzle video games.
 While puzzle video games revolve entirely around solving puzzles, adventure games revolve more around exploration and story, with puzzles typically scattered throughout the game.